yy-yoshioka/sudoku-solver-2/README.md

   <img src="https://img.shields.io/badge/license-MIT-blue.svg">
 </a>
  </p>

+ ## description

-This app is created with HTML5 , CSS3 and vanilla javascirpt.
+ This app is created with HTML5 , CSS3 and vanilla javascirpt. sudoku is one of the most popular logical game.
+As you know there are many many starategies to solve sudoku.
+ In this time I just covered some of them, such as